fineanmol/plant-tree/README.md

-🌵 Updated on Tue, 08 Jul 2025 13:01:00 GMT
+🎍 Updated on Wed, 09 Jul 2025 06:17:04 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Truth can only be found in one place: the code."